wesleybeckner/python_foundations/docs/S5_Pandas.md

 ### 5.1.1 Pandas and Scikit-Learn `load_datasets`

-We begin by loading the Panda's package.
+We begin by loading the Pandas package.
 Packages are collections of functions that share a common utility.
 We've seen `import` before.
-Let's use it to import Pandas and all the richness that pandas has.
+Let's use it to import Pandas and all the richness that Pandas has.

 We'll also use a very useful feature of the scikit-learn toolkit, the `load_datasets` module.
 We will do some very rudimentary tasks with this dataset, just to demonstrate the utility of `load_datasets`, then we will switch over to a more relevant dataset for our purposes.